mikedesu/redking/README.md

 ## TODO

+- [ ] Change to UDP communication
+    - [ ] Re-implement the botmaster and bot classes using the asyncio UDP setup
 - [ ] On adding neighbors, need to verify the neighbor is up and running
 - [ ] Only the botmaster should receive raw commands and even then...
   - [ ] Commands sent between botmaster and bot should be optionally encrypted